 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 If you’re into video games like I am, you know the struggle—there are always those friends that look at you funny when you bring up a difficult Bloodborne boss or try explaining the Legend of Zelda timeline.
-We know they’re missing out on masterful storytelling, adrenaline rushes, breathtaking fantasy worlds, and triumphant feelings, but it’s hard to even get them to try a Pokémon game.
+We know they’re missing out on masterful storytelling, adrenaline rushes, breathtaking fantasy worlds, and triumphant feelings, but even getting them to try a Pokémon game is hard.
 Still, I have hope that these misled non-gamers can be turned into full-fledged gaming connoisseurs.
 And the holiday season is the perfect time to get them to take the plunge.
 Gaming is more popular than ever thanks to the rise of streaming services, smartphones, and cutting-edge game consoles.
 Still, most people who want to game are in it for the experience of kicking back on a couch and spending a few hours running, jumping, slashing, shooting, or using magic.
 Whether you’re shopping for a hardcore or lapsed gamer, these gaming gifts include some core components they’d appreciate.

 - Best game console: Nintendo Switch